AMBASSADOR

 I’m now on a mission to raise awareness for bowel cancer: Australia’s second most common cause of cancer-related death, and—this is the statistic that blew my mind the most—the leading cancer killer in 25-34 year olds.
 The more people I can reach with my message the better, because I truly thought cancer, and particularly bowel cancer, was an old person’s disease.

-I have recently became an Ambassador for the Jodi Lee Foundation.
-For over 12 years, the Jodi Lee Foundation has worked tirelessly to raise awareness for the early detection and prevention of bowel cancer.
-Becoming an Ambassador for the Jodi Lee Foundation aligns perfectly for me.
+I have recently become an Ambassador for the Jodi Lee Bowel Cancer Foundation.
+For over 12 years, the Jodi Lee Bowel Cancer Foundation has worked tirelessly to raise awareness for the early detection and prevention of bowel cancer.
+Becoming an Ambassador for the Jodi Lee Bowel Cancer Foundation aligns perfectly for me.
 I want everyone to know that bowel cancer doesn’t discriminate.
 It doesn’t know or care how old you are.
 So you have to care.
 The message is simple.

 Regardless of your age, if you are experiencing symptoms such as: